jrmykolyn/debugging-practice/README.md

 - This continues until the user has matched all 6 cards.
 - When all 6 cards have been matched, a message is displayed and the game ends.

+## Bonus Features
+- Users are able to change the colour of the cards by adding any one of the following values to the end of the URL:
+- #green
+- #red
+- #orange

 ## Defects
 Our users have reported the following problems:
 - I am able to select more than 2 cards.